Sugar promotes chronic inflammation in the body

 - Excessive coffee consumption

-- Trans fats, which are commonly found in processed foods, fried foods, desserts, and certain types of margarine
+- Trans fats, which are commonly found in processed foods, fried foods, and sweets as well It contains certain types of ghee

 - White flour